This goes against federal law that legalized hemp and its parts and derivatives. Let’s have a look at the Nevada hemp laws.

-D-8 is legal in Nevada, so you can order any product from Mr. Hemp Flower.
-Looking for sugar-free Delta-8 gummies?
+Looking for sugar-free full spectrum CBD gummies?
 We have ‘em.
 They are healthy and delicious treats you can take before going to bed.
-If you like gummies, you might find our soft gel capsules useful as well.
+If you like gummies, you might find our full spectrum CBD tincture useful as well.

 The response from the US federal government to Delta-8 has been delayed, leaving the industry in an unregulated, grey area.

 The ongoing debate on delta 8 THC is whether making this compound from hemp-derived CBD makes it a “synthetically derived tetrahydrocannabinol?”

 Federal law considers “synthetic THCs” controlled substances because they are man-made, dangerous chemicals that mimic the effects of real tetrahydrocannabinols.
 The fundamental difference between “synthetic THCs” and hemp-derived D-8 is in the material used to make them.

 The hemp plant doesn’t produce enough D-8 to be extracted in its organic form, like CBD.
 But, that didn’t stop chemists from finding a way to create this cannabinoid.
 Namely, D-8 products currently available on the market are infused with D-8 converted from hemp-derived CBD through the process of isomerization.

 While D-8 is synthesized from CBD, “synthetic tetrahydrocannabinols” are made through a purely chemical process.
 There’s no involvement of cannabis plant material whatsoever.
 Still, the term “synthetically derived tetrahydrocannabinol” is broadly defined, which leaves space for the feds to consider D-8 a “synthetic” cannabinoid.